 If making a layer cake, carefully divide the batter between two round cake pans or add to one pan if you are using a rectangular or Bundt pan, scoop out all of your batter into your prepared pan of choice.
 Gently tap the pans on the counter to even the tops.
 If necessary, use a spatula to smooth the tops before baking.Continue to 9 of 10 below.

 Bake and Cool Your Cakes

 Bake the cakes according to the time and temperature in the recipe directions.
 Remove from the oven and cool on a rack for 10 minutes or as directed in your recipe.
 Remove the cakes from the pans and cool completely on wire racks before frosting the cake.
-Make sure the top layer's top is not top down on the rack.
+Make sure the top layer isn't upside down on the rack.
 Otherwise, there will be grid lines on the top of the cake.Continue to 10 of 10 below.

 The Finished Product